St. Tammany Periodontics & Implants

 If you’re in your late teens or early 20s, you might need a wisdom tooth extraction.
-At St. Tammany Periodontics & Implants in Covington and Slidell, Louisiana, Caesar Sweidan, DDS, and the team can monitor your incoming wisdom teeth and provide removal, as needed.
+At St. Tammany Periodontics & Implants in Covington and Slidell, Louisiana, Caesar Sweidan, DDS, Laura Smith, DDS, and the team can monitor your incoming wisdom teeth and provide removal, as needed.
 To learn more about wisdom teeth removal, call the practice today or request an appointment online.

 Your wisdom teeth are the last four permanent teeth that emerge in the back of your mouth, usually between your late teens or early 20s.
 If they grow in fully without causing any problems, you don’t need to have them removed.